 Dr. Adam Mamelak makes the suggestion to “Use a skin-soothing moisturizer to hydrate the skin and reduce irritation.”

 If you feel that even that is not enough to cure your dry skin you may be experiencing, Dr Anna Chien of the Johns Hopkins Department of Dermatology recommends looking at baby care products.
-That’s right, and who doesn’t want skin like a baby’s bottom?
-Try investing in some diaper rash cream from CeraVe or Bepanthen for those extra raw patches that need soothing.

 Alternatively, check out this phenomenon Masque Bar Shield & Soothe Hydrogel Facial Under PPE Mask.
 Designed in a timely fashion to go to work while you are at work!
 What better way to manage your maskne?